hkamran80/articles/markdown/articles/2023-05-03-installing-newer-python-amazon-ec2.md

 ```

 One more dependency is needed: [OpenSSL](https://en.wikipedia.org/wiki/OpenSSL).
-The `openssl-devel` packaged included in the repositories with Amazon Linux 2 is
+The `openssl-devel` package included in the repositories with Amazon Linux 2 is
 1.0.7, but Python 3 currently requires 1.1.1 or newer.
 This version is available
 through the `openssl11-devel` package.
 To install it, uninstall `openssl-devel`,
 then install `openssl11-devel`.